 Financial Benefits.
 Don’t waste money on things you don’t really need.
 Save it for something that is truly important to you.

 Physical Comfort.
-Especially when you move around a lot it is so much easier when you don’t have to drag two suitcases, a traveler bag and a handbag with you, but can get along with less.
+Especially when you move around a lot it is so much easier when you don’t have to drag two suitcases, a travel bag and a handbag with you, but can get along with less.

 Time & Money Saver.
 Loading your luggage in a taxi, pack and unpack, waiting at the baggage claim – that all takes time.
 If you manage to travel with carry-on luggage only, you will also save money for check-in items.